 Being healthy should be part of your overall lifestyle, not just a New Year’s resolution.
-Living a healthy lifestyle can help prevent chronic disease and long-term illnesses.
-Feeling good about yourself and taking care of your health are important for your self-esteem and self-image.
-Maintain a healthy lifestyle by doing what is right for your body.
+Living and maintaining a healthy lifestyle by doing what is right for your body can help prevent chronic disease and long-term illnesses.
+And feeling good about yourself and taking care of your health are important for both your self-esteem and self-image.

-Embracing a healthy, vibrant lifestyle may mean different things to different people, but the bottom line is, find balance.
-Balance is the key.
-Whether it involves reading a good book in a quiet, cozy corner of your home, or making time for that yoga class, the key is to make the time.
+Embracing a healthy, vibrant lifestyle may mean different things to different people, but the bottom line is, finding balance is the key.
+Whether it’s reading a good book in a quiet, cozy corner of your home, trying out that yoga class or enjoying the benefits of our infrared saunas, it is crucial to make the time.
 Juggling life’s hectic schedule creates stressors, making it difficult to manage it all.
-Below are a few steps to a happier, healthier you:
+Below are a few steps to take to achieve a happier, healthier you:

 The average American consumes processed food daily and it is important to understand that every package of processed food contains canola, soy, or corn in some form.
 This implies that processed foods that do not carry the USDA Organic mark contain food that is genetically modified.

 Pesticides, herbicides and other scientifically engineered chemicals seep into the ground and our water.
 Eventually we are ingesting these toxic compounds that were developed to kill living organisms.
 These toxins maneuver their way into our organs, and slowly poison our bodies.